-For 400 pesos (around $7 USD) you get 25 minutes entry to the bar and can drink as much as you want while you’re in there.
+For 3,000 pesos (around $21 USD) you get 30 minutes of entry to the bar and can drink as much as you want while you’re in there.
 I really enjoyed the experience and thought it was very good value, although I was ready to leave at the end as it’s very cold!

 14. Shop at the Artisanal Market

 The large souvenir shops are great, but if you really want to bring a part of Patagonia home with you then you simply must visit the El Calafate Artisanal Market.

 Located right on the main street in town, this local market features amazing works by local artists that are all handmade.
 The work here is very impressive and even if you’re not in a shopping mood it’s well worth a look.

 The market begins to open late in the afternoon so I recommend arriving after 6 pm if you want all the stalls to be open.

 15. Eat delicious Ice Cream